decentraland/old-documentation/_posts/design-experience/2018-01-08-design-games.md

 **Currently, scene states aren't shared between players unless manually implemented.** This is the simplest way to build a scene, but it’s not ideal for social experiences.

-In future versions of the SDK, default scenes will share state information between users in a peer to peer manner, at least for part of the scene data.
+Scenes can share state information between users in a peer to peer manner.
 Peer to peer has the advantage of needing no servers, but it can lead to significant latency, as users could have poor internet connections or be geographically far away.
 If no users are currently near the scene and loading it, the scene will reset to a default state the next time it’s loaded.

 **You can host your own server to store information about your scene and keep all players in sync with it.** This ensures good connection speeds and keeps the scene running continuously even when no users are near.
 If you do this, your latency limitations would be no different to any other massively played online games.

 Hosting your own server is also a recommended safety measure for games that involve transactions with valuable game items, as peer to peer connections place trust in the user that assumes the role of server.

-> Note: In future releases, we will provide code examples for how to implement your own server.
+> Note: In future releases, we will provide out-of-the-box solutions and code examples for how to implement your own server.

 #### Game timing